Persian Cat

 100%

-Persian Personality and Temperament
+Personality and Temperament

 If you're looking for a cat that isn't into impressive displays of athleticism, the Persian might be the perfect breed for you.
-These cats love to lounge, particularly after they reach adulthood; perhaps that's why some people call them furniture with fur.
-Don't be fooled by this reputation, though; these cats do exhibit a playful streak, particularly when their people are interested in joining the fun.
+These cats love to lounge, particularly after they reach adulthood.
+Perhaps that's why some people call them furniture with fur.
+Don't be fooled by this reputation, though.
+These cats do exhibit a playful streak, particularly when their people are interested in joining the fun.

 About the Persian Cat